 In 2021, China's foreign exchange remittances were $US53 billion making it the second-largest recipient of remittances in the world.

-In 2021, two of the top three highest-grossing films in China, The Battle at Lake Changjin and Hi, Mom, were released.
+In 2021, The Battle at Lake Changjin and Hi, Mom were released and were among the top grossing films.

-China completed its own modular space station, the Tiangong, in low Earth orbit on 3 November 2022.
+On 3 November 2022, China completed its own modular space station, the Tiangong, in low Earth orbit.
 On 29 November 2022, China performed its first in-orbit crew handover aboard the Tiangong.

-In December 2022, the government abandoned its strict public health measures intended to completely eradicate the virus after protests against the policy.
+In December 2022, the Chinese government abandoned its strict public health measures intended to completely eradicate COVID-19 after protests against the policy.

-According to the World Values Survey (2022), 91% of Chinese respondents have significant confidence in their government.
+According to the World Values Survey in 2022, 91% of Chinese respondents expressed significant confidence in their government.

-As of 2022, China accounted for around 18% of the global economy by nominal GDP and China's GDP grew to $17.96 trillion.
+As of 2022, China accounted for around 18% of the global economy by nominal GDP.
+Also, according to the World Bank, China's GDP grew to $17.96 trillion by 2022.

-As of 2022, China is the world's leader in electric vehicle consumption and production, manufacturing and buying half of all the plug-in electric cars.
+As of 2022, China is the world's leader in electric vehicle consumption and production, manufacturing and buying half of all the plug-in electric cars (BEV and PHEV) in the world.

 By 2022, China had established itself as a key producer and exporter of pharmaceuticals.

-In 2022, Beijing and Zhangjiakou collaboratively hosted the Winter Olympics.
+In 2022, Beijing and Zhangjiakou collaboratively hosted the Winter Olympics, making Beijing the first dual Olympic city.

 In 2022, China accounted for 18.6% of the world's total wealth, second highest in the world after the U.S.